alexjoverm/migrate-wordpress-storyblok/readme.md

 ## Migration notes

+### Custom setups

+When it comes to exporting, the same CMS can have totally different setups.

+As an example, in this project we're using Polylang for i18n in Wordpress, which does its things in its way.
+For instance, when using Polylang you'll get languages via `http://localhost:8080/wp-json/pll/v1/languages`.
+But other plugins are going to work differently.

+And same with any other single feature of the CMS.

+[!NOTE]
+For this reason, for exporting we can't have a one-for-all-setups working package.
+Better to provide an exporter script as a starting point, that users can tailor to their needs.

 ### Cross linking

 WordPress uses href-based cross linking, pointing directly to the url of the right resource: